googlearchive/firebase-util/src/join/README.md

 with some applicable use cases! wulf@firebase.com)

 You can use query operations on a Firebase reference before passing it into the join/union/intersection methods.
-However, this probably only makes for intersecting paths, and probably only if exactly one path has these constraints.
-Otherwise, results are likely to contain senseless and disconnected data.
+However, this probably only makes sense for intersecting paths, and probably only if exactly one path has these constraints.
+Otherwise, results are likely to contain logically senseless unions of unmatched data.

 ```javascript
 var indexRef = new Firebase('URL/index_path').limit(10);